relevantGRC/grc-suite/AI Compliance/frameworks/iso 42001/modules/module-02-seven-clauses.md

 ---

-## Why this module is different from anything in NIST AI RMF

-NIST AI RMF never specifies an exact document an auditor will request, because there is no NIST AI RMF auditor.
-ISO 42001 is the opposite — every clause exists because a certification auditor will, on a specific day, ask "show me the document that proves you did this."
-This module makes sure you know exactly what that document looks like for all seven clauses.

----

 ## Clause 4 — Context of the Organization

 The foundation clause: before building an AIMS, do you actually understand the organization you're building it for?

 **Requirements:**
-- **4.1** Understanding the organization and its context — internal issues (structure, governance maturity, technical capability) and external issues (regulatory environment, competitive pressure, customer expectations)
+- **4.1** Understanding the organization and its context — The organization shall determine internal issues (structure, governance maturity, technical capability), external issues (regulatory environment, competitive pressure, customer expectations), climate change, the intended purpose of the AI systems and its roles     with respect to the AI system.
-- **4.2** Understanding needs and expectations of interested parties — customers, regulators, employees, AI subjects (people affected by AI decisions), shareholders
+- **4.2** Understanding needs and expectations of interested parties — Interested parties (customers, regulators, employees, AI subjects (people affected by AI decisions), shareholder), requirements of the interested parties.
 - **4.3** Determining the scope of the AIMS — exactly which AI systems, business units, locations, and activities fall inside the boundary
-- **4.4** AI management system — the umbrella requirement to establish, implement, maintain, and continually improve the AIMS
+- **4.4** AI management system — establish,
+  implement, maintain, and continually improve the AIMS.

-**Documentation produced:** a documented scope statement (1-2 pages) naming exactly which systems, locations, and functions are included, plus a stakeholder analysis.
+**Documentation:** documente the scope statement naming exactly which systems, role, locations, and functions for the AI system.

-**What an auditor checks:** whether declared scope genuinely reflects practice.
-Auditors specifically probe for "scope gaming" — defining scope narrowly to exclude the riskiest AI systems from certification while implying broader coverage in marketing.
+**What an assessor checks:** whether declared scope genuinely reflects the organizational practice.
+Assessor probe specifically for defining scope boundaries to exclude the riskiest AI systems from certification while implying broader coverage in marketing.

 ---

 ## Clause 5 — Leadership

-Exists because a management system without genuine top management commitment decays into a paperwork exercise the moment nobody is watching.
+Genuine leadership commitment is the foundational anchor of any management system.
+Without active executive oversight, compliance frameworks invariably deteriorate into a check-the-box administrative burden that fails to manage actual operational risk the moment external scrutiny subsides.

 **Requirements:**
 - **5.1** Leadership and commitment — ensuring policy/objectives align with